gosh-sh/docs/docs/working-with-gosh/gosh-web/dao-set-up.md

 #### **Event setup**

-In the **Event setup** section you can enable/disable the option to view the voting results before it ends.
+In the **Event setup** section, you can enable/disable the option to view the voting results before it ends.

 And also allow or prohibit discussion when working with proposals.